aalavicena/avicena-pages/content/state_parks/index.md

 # Nature Adventures

-Here are some snapshots from places I’ve explored:
+Here are some snapshots from places I’ve explored — all taken with an iPhone:

 ![](/aroraatpark.JPEG)
 *Aurora observed at Prophetstown State Park, IN*